Know your Bison

 Male bison often weigh 2,000 lbs. or more and stand 5 to 6 feet high at the shoulders.

-The huge head and great hump are covered with dark brown wooly hair that contrasts with their relatively small hips.
+The huge head and great hump (used to make shields) are covered with dark brown wooly hair and contrast with their relatively small hips.

 Despite their great size and bulk, bison have amazing mobility, speed, and agility and are able to sprint at speeds of 30 mph.